Estimated Reading Time: 5 minutes

 Note: It’s not a zoom lens, so if you’re used to stock lenses, this will be a bit of an adjustment, and sometimes a challenge to explain to strangers.

-Below, I’ve posted the Amazon [clickable] photos of all the camera and equipment I travel with!
+Below, I’ve posted the Amazon [clickable] photos of all the top camera and equipment I travel with!
 Each camera serves a different purpose or captures a different perspective, so feel free to ask questions about any of them in the comments!

-If you loved this post and want more in depth tips about all aspects of travel and how I turned my passion for travel into a lifestyle, check out my e-book for only $10 here!
+And if you loved this post and want more fun, detailed, and relevant tips about how I turned my passion for travel into a lifestyle, check out my e-book for only $10 here!

-Disclaimer: All Amazon product links are affiliated, meaning if you purchase directly through my blog, this comes at no extra price to you, but a small commission comes to me, and I like to think of it as a finder’s fee, hoping this post saves you time from having to do your own research.
+Disclaimer: All Amazon product links are affiliated, meaning if you purchase directly through my blog, this comes at no extra price to you, but a small commission comes to me.
+I like to think of it as a finder’s fee, hoping this post saves you time from having to do your own research.
 Thank you guys for supporting me and I’ll continue recommending products I not only personally use, but love!